brucemingxinliu/Deep-Learning-Terrain-Navigation/README.md

 BASIC order of command.
 Classifer_server.py is the nueral net controller. driver.cpp is the client that sends out image to the controller and receive command on good or no good to go.
+The training is done with a different set of environemnt.
+TJ worked on training BABS to drive on different terrians adepting skills to not tip over and fall down cliffs.
+Instead, my training is done in narrow spaces.
+In this case, the degree of freedom is much more limited.
+More driver assistance and strategies are needed to help BABS to navigate through narrow hall ways with obstacles.